| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 On the left front, that tire was closer to the steering link and didn't allow as much left

 steering but it hadn't been an issue in the heat so we left it alone.
+As we started to line up, I hit the brakes and the pedal went down

 and I remembered that in the heat it took two pumps to get pedal back, so I pumped